Now that you have your 3D printer, you're going to want to start printing. There are a lot free files out there to get started with.

 Zbrush is really excellent for organic shapes.
 If you're planning to do a lot of 3D scans that will need cleaning up (for example, if you were scanning people), Zbrush is a great choice.

 SpaceClaim does great work with regular polygons, with a lot of customizations.
-There is also a free version available called Design Spark Mechanical.

 OpenSCAD lets you create math based 3D models by writing code to articulate what you want your model to look like.